-Working with a child health professional on baby sleep problems can increase your chances of success with any child and baby sleep strategy.
+Working on baby sleep with a child health professional can increase your chances of success with any child and baby sleep strategy.
 You could think about getting this kind of support before you begin using the camping out technique.

 Steps for camping out

-Before you put your baby into his cot, make sure that he’s fed, well and comfortable.
-Then put your baby into the cot and follow these steps to help him settle using camping out:
+Before you put your baby into the cot, make sure that your baby is fed, well and comfortable.
+Then put your baby into the cot and follow these steps to help baby settle using camping out:

 - Place a bed, mattress or chair next to your baby’s cot.

-- Lie or sit next to your baby, and pat or stroke your baby off to sleep.
+- Lie or sit next to your baby, and pat or stroke baby off to sleep.